A BIT OF HISTORY

 Between 1918 and 1923, subdivision of the property became too difficult and Cyprien Fabre regained sole ownership.
 He was responsable for some renovations in the park, including reforestation with Atlas cedars, oaks and pines, as well as the construction of an access road to the Sugiton Calanque.

 In 1945, Luminy became a public estate and a hospital was planned but not built.
 In the 1950’s, the estate was used as a summer camp and nature center.
 Finally, in 1966, the "Domaine Universitaire de Luminy" was created with a Science Department and student accommodation.

 Well before the 1970’s, the SMF (’Société Mathématique de France’) and several French mathematicians were involved in discussions to find a site which would be dedicated to international seminars and research in mathematics.
 In fact, since 1954, a report from the CNRS had recommended such a meeting place, similar to the Mathematisches Forschunginstitut Oberwolfach (MFO) in Germany.
 The choice of Luminy as a place to develop this centre was made in 1976 and, in 1979, SMF was given part of the Luminy estate including the ’Bastide’ building together with two more buildings.
 Intensive buiding works were carried out for 20 years to develop seminar rooms, board and lodging.

-Since 2010, there have been many new developments and ongoing work is planned!
+Since 2010, there have been many new developments

 (*) A building left in poor condition for many years was the Maison du jardinier (Gardener’s house) where the gardener of the Fabre family lived.
 However, since 2013 a new lease of life has been given to this beautiful house, thanks to the support of several donators.
 Demolished in part and then completely renovated in its original style, the house has now become the official Maison de chercheurs Jean-Morlet.
 It can accommodate the recipients of the Jean-Morlet Chair during their six-month stay.